openid/fapi/Financial_API_Implementation_And_Deployment_Advice.md

 However if it is desired to replace screenscraping, the replacement system must be as capable as screen scraping is or market adoption and user experience will be poor.
 The below sections enumerate some of the factors that need to be considered.

-### 5.2.2 Ease of user authentication
+### Ease of user authentication

 The user must be able to easily authenticate and grant access to the third party application.
 The process for doing so should be quick and simple, and should not involve the user providing more credentials/information than they would need to in order to access the same data in the first-party website.

 For example, if the user is able to access information using a biometric to a mobile application, a similar mechanism should be available to approve ongoing third party access to the same data.

-This can be accomplished using a standard OAuth2-style redirect flow but enhanced to support 'app2app' redirections, or via decoupled flows like [FAPICIBA].
+This can be accomplished using a standard OAuth2-style redirect flow but enhanced to support 'app2app' redirections, or via decoupled flows like [@!FAPICIBA].

-### 5.2.3 Re-authentication
+### Re-authentication

 When screenscraping it used, it is usually a 'one time' setup for the user.
 The third party is generally able to access the user's account in perpetuity, which is often desireable to the user.